 What is the difference between intellectual developmental disorders and mental illness?

 Many specialists try to grapple with this difference.
 There are many points of view.
-The staff of Texas Chemist picks up the most definite facts in this issue.

 Both impaired intellectual development and mental illness belong to mental disorders, but treatment options and care for these people are different.